cachs1/blueOptima/README.md

 ## [Prerequisites]
 - Have your ec2 Bastion host (amazon-linux2) instance
 - pem key to access your servers
-- Add tags to your servers you would like to save logs depending on OS (ex.
-Key:Ubuntu Value:Server, Key:Centos Value:Server)

 ## [Terraform]

-1. Download terraform binary
+1. Connect to your ec2 instance and download terraform binary

  `$ wget https://releases.hashicorp.com/terraform/0.14.7/terraform_0.14.7_linux_amd64.zip`